 An infirmary is located in Trueman House.
 Daily hours are maintained.
-General health concerns and referrals to medical doctors, dentists and other specialists are made through the person in charge.
+General health concerns and referrals to medical doctors, dentists, and other specialists are made through the College Nurse.
 All students are required to provide evidence of medical/accident insurance acceptable to the College.
 A health card and medical plan number must be provided at the time of registration.
-To be acceptable theinsurance must as a minimum provide coverage for prescription drugs, physiotherapy, and accidental dental.
+To be acceptable the insurance must as a minimum provide coverage for prescription drugs, physiotherapy, and accidental dental.